About Jimbo

 I also learned fishing was very much like the business world – at least some of the same principles apply.
 Just of few of the many:

-- People are important.
-They need to be catered too and made to feel special.
+• People are important.
+They need to be catered to and made to feel special.

 But, then, I wasn’t.